Mobile push notifications

 You need to install one of our mobile SDKs and set up push credentials before the mobile app can receive and show notifications from Bloomreach Engagement.

 We provide several mobile SDKs for both iOS and Android.
 Each platform has separate steps for configuring the integration and installation of the SDK.
 Generally, you will need to add an SDK to your mobile app, initialize it with Bloomreach Engagement credentials, and add specific credentials into Bloomreach Engagement Project settings.
-After collecting consent and tokens you can send out your first campaign.
+After collecting consent and tokens, you can launch your first campaign.

 For detailed installation of mobile SDK and enabling push notifications, follow the respective guides: